connorcarro/leaf/README.md

 ## Usage

-Launch Leaf with `java -cp out editor.Main`.
+Launch the release JAR with `java -jar leaf.jar`, or launch a source build with `java -cp out editor.Main`.
 The editor opens with an untitled document.

 Use the File menu to create, open, save, save as, or exit.
 When a document has unsaved changes, Leaf marks the window title and asks whether to save before actions that would replace or close the current document.